secnate/secnate.github.io/_posts/2023-02-02-phoenix-stack-four.md

 If there is no choice but to use C, the [gets()](https://www.tutorialspoint.com/c_standard_library/c_function_gets.htm) function needs to end up on the dustbin of history.
 Use [fgets()](https://cplusplus.com/reference/cstdio/fgets/) instead.
 Previous *Phoenix Stack* challenges explain in detail why it is preferable.
 {: style="text-align: justify;"}

-The source code’s gets(locals.buffer); line should thus be {: style="text-align: justify;"}
+The source code’s gets(buffer); line should thus be
+{: style="text-align: justify;"}
 ```
 fgets(buffer, 64, stdin);